basho-labs/spring-kafka-ingest/README.md

 ### Verify Ingest

 To verify that the ingest actually worked, there is a very simple Python script at `src/test/sh/select_data.py`.
-Edit the script to reference the name used in the `CREATE TABLE` statement and run it with `python ./src/test/sh/select_data.py`.
+Edit the script to reference the hostname and port on which the `riak-director` protobuf proxy is running and the name used in the `CREATE TABLE` statement.
+Run it with `python ./src/test/sh/select_data.py`.
 It should display the list of keys inserted previously.